Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Introduction

-Recent work has established that this failure mode is widespread.
-Truong et al.~\cite{truong2023naysayers} provide comprehensive evaluation of GPT-style models on negation benchmarks, documenting systematic insensitivity to negation operators, and Hosseini et al.~\cite{hosseini2023negation} construct a large-scale benchmark demonstrating sizable performance drops under diverse negation patterns.
-Thunder-NUBench~\cite{thundernubench2025negation} introduces logically grounded evaluation where models must distinguish true negation from surface-similar distractors, finding that models often react to surface cues rather than inverting truth conditions.
-Research on prompt sensitivity has further documented that LLM outputs shift with formatting changes, instruction order, and example selection~\cite{sclar2024spurious,zhao2024socialbias}, with framing effects persisting from human cognition into LLMs~\cite{binz2023using}.
+Recent work has established that negation failures are widespread in comprehension settings.
+Truong et al.~\cite{truong2023naysayers} provide comprehensive evaluation of GPT-style models on negation benchmarks, documenting systematic insensitivity to negation operators, and Garc\'ia-Ferrero et al.~\cite{garciaferrero2023notdataset} construct a large-scale benchmark demonstrating sizable performance drops under diverse negation patterns.
+Thunder-NUBench~\cite{thundernubench2025negation} introduces logically grounded evaluation where models must distinguish true negation from surface-similar distractors, finding that models often fail to make this distinction.
+Research on prompt sensitivity has further documented that LLM outputs shift with formatting changes, instruction wording, and example selection~\cite{sclar2024spurious,hida2025socialbias}, with framing effects persisting from human cognition into LLMs~\cite{binz2023using}.
 All of this work has focused on semantic comprehension in situations like question answering or truth-value judgment.
-Whether negation failures persist when models make ethically consequential decisions, and whether those failures vary by domain in ways that matter for deployment, remain open questions.
+Whether stance instability persists when models render ethically consequential judgments, whether standard measurement practices detect it accurately, and whether it varies by domain in ways that matter for deployment, remain open questions.